Inclusive Education Teacher Scholars

 For more information on WWU admission requirements, contact Miranda.MyersBarker@wwu.edu.

 Teacher Scholars work in schools throughout Highline and Kent School Districts in the greater Seattle area.
-Content is delivered in-person and online through a hybrid educational model.
-In-person class meetings will be held in Highline.
-Courses are offered during weekday evenings and on Saturdays during academic quarters.
+Content is delivered through a hybrid educational model, with online and in-person instruction.
+Courses are offered during weekday evenings, on some Saturdays during academic quarters, and on weekdays during summer quarters.

 The program is 8 quarters across two years (Summer 2024 – Spring 2026).
-The program is currently receiving inquiries for Summer 2022.
+The program is currently accepting inquiries for Summer 2024.

 Western Washington University’s Special Education Dual Endorsement Program received national recognition from the Council for Exceptional Children (CEC) for offering excellent teacher training and high-quality course design.
 The structure for the WIETS program is designed specifically to meet the diverse needs of teacher candidates balancing professional training and life’s other responsibilities (e.g., family and work).